dante1130/my-website/content/tetris.md

 As a result, in the event that happens, it will lock the current block in place and replace any position that it may have collided.

+### Extra space with rotations

+As we are storing each rotation state with its positions, this is effectively storing 4 times the amount of memory for each block that we instantiate.

+The alternative that I considered was to use an anchor point and use some math to rotate the positions around that.

+Though this may be a more complex solution, but you effectively only have to define your shape once, and you have the rest of the rotations already figured out with that algorithm.

 ### Some unfinished features

 - Hard drop